-You will be assessed by a cardiac nurse, an occupational therapist and a physiotherapist.
-The team will identify any ongoing problems, to help decide how the programme can best work for you.
+You will be assessed by memebrs of the team who will identify any ongoing problems to help decide how the programme can best work for you.

-A date is usually given to start the cardiac rehabilitation programme following this clinic.
+A date is usually given to start the cardiovascular rehabilitation programme following this clinic.

 Cardiac rehabilitation programme

 The programme focuses on the long-term nature of cardiovascular disease, helping you to come to terms with it and any changes to your lifestyle you wish to make.

 The programme lasts six weeks and is held at: